 MA students will complete one foreign policy briefing paper on a contemporary international issue.
-The briefing paper will be 8-10 typed, double-spaced, pages in length and must be framed as an argument in favour of a specific policy option.
+The briefing paper will be 8-10 typed, double-spaced, pages in length and must be framed as an argument in favour of a specific policy option written for a specific policy-maker (Canadian or otherwise).
+The introduction must include a one sentence thesis statement.
 Late papers will be penalized at a rate of 3% per day including weekends and papers longer than 10 pages will be penalized.
 Extensions will only be given for documented illnesses, emergencies, etc and will not be given for workload.
-Students must choose a topic that does not overlap with their mini-lecture/op-ed or research essay.
+All policy briefs must also be submitted to turnitin.com through the course website as outlined in class.
+Students must choose a topic that does not overlap with their minilecture/op-ed or research essay.
 The policy briefing paper will include:

-- empirical background on the issue - the domestic and geopolitics of the issue including the views and policies advocated by relevant domestic interests (i.e. NGOs, think tanks, provinces, political parties, etc) and key international actors (other states, IOs, INGOs) - the pros and cons of different policy options (in both policy and political terms) - an argument in favour of a specific policy option
+- an introduction noting the policy options being discussed and a clear thesis in terms of which policy will be argued for - empirical background on the issue - the domestic and geopolitics of the issue including the views and policies advocated by relevant domestic interests (i.e. NGOs, think tanks, provinces, political parties, etc) and key international actors (other states, IOs, INGOs) - the politics should focus on the political costs and obstacles of all the policy options but particularly on the option being advocated i.e. make the policy case for your policy option and then discuss what are the political obstacles are to getting it implemented and the political costs for the policy-maker

+- the pros and cons of different policy options (in both policy and political terms) - an argument in favour of a specific policy option